nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Views all contacts and jobs associated with a company at the specified `INDEX`.
 * The index refers to the index number shown in the displayed company list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* Note: It is not necessary to display all contacts and jobs before using this command; the command will work regardless of whether lists are fully shown.
+* Note: It _is not necessary to display all contacts and jobs before using this command; the command will work regardless of whether lists are fully shown.

-Examples:
+Examples_:
 * If a job is from a company at index 1, `view company 1` will show the job in the job list.
 * If a job is from a company at index 2 and the job is matched with a contact,